sandunwijerathne/Assignment/README.md

 ```bash
 composer install
 ```
+i used this pakage  https://github.com/mikemclin/laravel-wp-password this package provides an easy way to create and check against WordPress password hashes.
+WordPress is not required.

+install the pakage
+`composer require mikemclin/laravel-wp-password`

 Update the necessary database and application settings in the .env file.
 Put the above WordPress database name to .env